adiwg/mdEditor-doc/README.md

 # mdEditor User Manual

-This is the user manual for the mdEditor.
+This is the user manual for the mdEditor.....